josephbulger/josephbulger.github.io/source/_posts/2011-8-18-interviewing-how-many-questions-can-you-answer-in-30-minutes.markdown

 ---
-author: jbulger
+author: joseph
-comments: true
+comments: false
 date: 2011-8-18 12:00:22
 layout: post
 slug: interviewing-how-many-questions-can-you-answer-in-30-minutes
 title: 'Interviewing: How many questions can you answer in 30 minutes?'
 wordpress_id: 595
-categories:
+categories: [leading, interviewing]
-- Leading
-tags:
-- interviewing
 ---

 I'm not the kind of person that really get's turned off by interviews.
 I actually enjoy them sometimes.
 It can be a good test of my skills and knowledge.
 A lot of the time it shows me whether or not I'm good at explaining what I know.
 Communication is very important to me in my career.
 Lately, however, I've taken a different role in the interviewing process.
 I've become the one giving them instead of taking them.
 I thought today would be a good day to talk about interviews I've had, and what kind of interviews I think make up "good" interviews, and which one's I think are "bad".